Trump-Pelosi feud erupts during speech to Congress as impeachment trial nears end

 Kayleigh McEnany, Trump’s campaign spokeswoman, said of Pelosi: “Her hatred for @realdonaldtrump has blinded her to the repulsive nature of her smug, elitist behavior.”

+After the event, Pelosi tweeted a photo of her with her hand reaching out to Trump and said, “Democrats will never stop extending the hand of friendship to get the job done #ForThePeople.
+We will work to find common ground where we can, but will stand our ground where we cannot. #SOTU”

 The tension was a sign that little legislative progress should be expected with the presidential election nine months away.

-The impeachment case has intensified bitter feelings between Trump and Pelosi that have existed throughout his presidency.
+The impeachment case has intensified bitter feelings between Trump, a former reality TV star-turned conservative politician, and Pelosi, a California liberal, that have existed throughout his presidency.
+He routinely calls her “Crazy Nancy” at his campaign rallies.

 As he began the speech, Republicans from both houses of Congress chanted “four more years” while he stood at the lectern in the chamber of the House.